darryncampbell/PlayStoreOnlyZebraDevices/README.md

 Looking at this list, many of them are standard libraries but others are unique to Zebra devices, i.e. anything that starts with `com.symbol.*`.
 Exactly what each of these libraries do is undocumented, subject to change and in some cases not obvious but the functionality of a handful of these libraries is self-evident.

-By taking a Zebra-specific shared library and ensuring it is required by our application we can ensure that only Zebra devices are shown as ‘supported’ for our app in the device catalogue.
+By taking a Zebra-specific shared library and ensuring it is required by our application we can ensure that only Zebra devices are shown as "supported" for our app in the device catalogue.
 For example, the underlying functionality for the EMDK API is provided by the `com.symbol.emdk` service.
-If your application specifies that this library is required in its manifest (even if it does not use the EMDK) it will still only be supported by devices that contain this library:
+If your application specifies that this library is required in its manifest (even if it does not use the EMDK) it will still only be "supported" by devices that contain this library:

 ```xml
 <uses-library